contextgeneric/cgp-patterns/content/field-accessors.md

 custom accessor providers to implement such indirect access.
 But with direct use of `HasFields`, it would be more tedious to implement the indirect access.

+That said, similar to other shortcut methods, the direct use of `HasField` can be convenient during initial development, as it helps to significantly reduce the number of traits the developer needs to keep track of.
+As a result, we encourage readers to feel free to make use of `HasField` as they see fit, and then slowly migrate to proper accessor traits when the need arise.

 ## Static Accessors

 One benefit of defining minimal accessor traits is that we get to implement custom